gia-uh/argo/README.md

 ## Features

+> NOTE: ARGO is a work in progress.
+The current state is a proof of concept and is not yet ready for production use.

 - **Multi-agent collaboration:** Build teams of LLM-powered agents working in concert.
 - **Structured governance:** Define organizational models and enforce collaboration protocols.
 - **Flexible orchestration:** Coordinate complex workflows with customizable communication and task delegation.